donishadsmith/donishadsmith.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Cognitive Neuroscience PhD graduate from Florida International University and am currently a Postdoctoral Research Fellow at Johns Hopkins University School of Medicine.
-I specialize in fMRI analysis and scientific software development.
-Additionally, I also develop Python and R packages for neuroimaging analysis and data science applications.
+I hold a PhD in Cognitive Neuroscience from Florida International University and am currently a Postdoctoral Research Fellow at Johns Hopkins University School of Medicine.
+I specialize in fMRI analysis (static and dynamic functional connectivity) and build open-source tools for neuroimaging and data science.